mfernandagf/fieloprp/doc/UC-PRP-0004-Change Invoice Status.md

    1. The administrator presses the “Approve” button
    2. The system changes the Invoice status to “Approved”
    3. The system refreshes the Invoice Detail page
-   4. The system hides the “Approve” and “Reject” buttons
+   4. The system hides the “Approve”, “Reject” and "Reopen" buttons
    5. The system displays the “Reprocess” and “Cancel” buttons
    6. End of flow